Blog Layout

 Share

 Parents are working with you because they want a change, so yes, they will be ready to share about their problems.
-The key to witnessing your client’s share is how you listen beneath their words.
+The key to witnessing your clients share is how you listen ‘beneath’ their words.
 This is a major aspect of your parent coach communication.
-You will become proficient at finding hidden layers of judgment, comparison, blame, projection, and subconscious beliefs that become your secret sauce later in the session.
+You will become proficient at finding hidden layers of judgment, blame, projection, unprocessed emotions, and subconscious beliefs that become your secret sauce later in the session.

 Flow

-Then you get to employ your coaching superpower of asking powerful questions.
-Throughout your certification program you will experience, practice, and develop a massive collection of gentle yet provocative questions that guide your client toward inner layers of their struggles.
+Then, you get to employ your coaching superpower of asking powerful questions.
+Throughout your certification program, you will experience, practice, and develop a massive collection of gentle yet provocative questions that guide your client toward the inner layers of their struggles.
 This is indeed where the magic happens!

-In some sessions you may ask only a couple of questions and witness as your client guides themself through a deep exploration.
-On other occasions you may try out many different pathways to find the one door that creaks open for your client to explore.
-Rest assured you will have ample practice in this highly nuanced area, especially with Jai’s signature coaching tools that you will learn in-depth in your training.
+In some sessions, you may ask only a couple of questions and witness as your client guides themself through a deep exploration.
+On other occasions, you may try out many different pathways to find the one door that creaks open for your client to explore.
+Rest assured, you will have ample practice in this highly nuanced area, especially with Jai’s signature coaching tools, which you will learn in-depth during your training.

 This portion of the session can unfold in any number of ways, often entirely different than either you or your client would have predicted.
 Again, this is why setting an intention is critical.
 Though it may feel like you are meandering through many different stories or thoughts, you as the coach will have the intention in mind so you can track your client’s experience to see how it aligns with that intention.

 After questioning and witnessing, you get to tap into another superpower: reflection.
-Throughout the session you get to reflect what you hear not only for understanding, but to develop coherency where the client may feel lost or confused.
+Throughout the session you’ll reflect what you hear not only for understanding, but to develop coherency where the client may feel lost or confused.
 Your objective perspective allows you to see patterns that your client may not notice on their own.

 Connect

-When you synthesize your client’s experience you provide a way for them to move forward.
+When you synthesize your clients' experiences, you provide a way for them to move forward.
 They are still the owner of their experience, and you offer them insight (not advice or answers) that helps them take the next right action toward their goals.

 Create a Plan for Your Coaching Success

-Give yourself the gift of affirming your current strengths as a coach, as a parent, as a person.
+Give yourself the gift of affirming your current strengths as a coach and as a person.
 Set an intention for this beginning phase of your practice.
 Commit to your evolution through learning, exploring, and reflecting at a pace that works for you.
 Celebrate yourself!
 (If you find that challenging, partner with a fellow coach who will happily celebrate with you.)

-If you're ready to start your journey towards supporting parents and building your very own lucrative and flexible parent coaching business, consider applying to become a Jai Certified Parenting Coach today!
+If you're ready to start your journey towards supporting parents and building your very own parent coaching business, consider applying to become a Jai Certified Parenting Coach today!

 Meet Your Author, Allyn Miller